• Jump to main content

 The AI Act distinguishes among various risk categories.
 These are:

-1. Prohibited practices: AI systems used for harmful manipulation or unjust social scoring are considered to have unacceptable risks.
+1. Prohibited practices: AI systems used for harmful manipulation or unjust social scoring are considered to pose unacceptable risks.

-2. High-risk: AI systems for biometric identification and categorisation, for evaluating candidates for a vacancy, for use in critical infrastructure, or for admitting students to education are considered risky for fundamental rights, safety and health.
+2. High-risk: AI systems for biometric identification and categorisation, for evaluating candidates for a vacancy, for use in critical infrastructure, or for admitting students to education are considered high risk to fundamental rights, safety and health.
 This also includes assessing whether individuals qualify for essential public services and subsidies, such as benefits.
-AI systems that act as safety components in EU-regulated products such as lifts and medical equipment are also considered high-risk.
+AI systems that serve as safety components in EU-regulated products, such as lifts and medical equipment, are also considered high-risk.

-3. Deception risks: AI systems that generate content must disclose that the content is AI-generated or manipulated, including deepfakes.
+3. Deception risks: AI systems that generate content must disclose when it is AI-generated or manipulated, including deepfakes.

 Obligations

 The AI Act also imposes obligations on the creators of large AI models.
 For the largest models, it is required to identify and mitigate system risks.
 Additionally, copyright protection must be ensured for all these models.
-Adequate information must also be provided to enable developers of new AI to comply with the requirements of this regulation.
+Adequate information must also be provided to enable developers of new AI to comply with this regulation’s requirements.
 This ensures that everyone can trust the building blocks of secure AI systems.

 Minimal risk AI

 Many AI systems are not regulated.
-For AI that does not fall into one of the above categories, there are no requirements because the risks are low or non-existent.
-Developers or organisations may, however, establish and adhere to voluntary codes of conduct.
+For AI that does not fall into any of the above categories, there are no requirements, as the risks are low or nonexistent.
+However, developers or organisations may establish and adhere to voluntary codes of conduct.

 Supervision